limpyd/redis-limpyd/doc/fields.rst

 Sometimes getting objects from Redis_ by its primary key is not what you want.
 You may want to search for objects with a specific value for a specific field.

-By setting the `indexable` argument to True when defining the field, this functionnality is automatically activated, and you'll be able to retrieve objects by filtering on this field using Collections_.
+By setting the `indexable` argument to True when defining the field, this functionnality is automatically activated, and you'll be able to retrieve objects by filtering on this field using :doc:`collections`.

 To activate it, just set the `indexable` argument to True::